EmilioPelaez/RESTClient/README.md

 # RESTClient

-A REST client written in Swift and using Combine
+A protocol-oriented, extensible REST client written in Swift 5 using Combine.
+All your favorite buzzwords in a single package.